zachvalenta/jvns.ca/content/post/2017-03-20-blogging-principles.markdown

 I like doing this because it lets me write about things a little out of my comfort zone without worrying about misleading someone.

+Also -- I just think it's important for people to admit when they don't know something.
+I did a keynote recently at SRECon (a conference in my field).
+It's possibly in my interest to appear like a Serious Expert who you should listen to.
+But instead I decided to start my talk abstract like this:

+> I don't always feel like a wizard.
+I'm not the most experienced member on my
+> team, like most people I sometimes find my work difficult, and I still have a
+> TON TO LEARN.

+This always feels like a bit of a risk ("will people take me seriously? will it be bad for my career?").
+I'm always a little relieved when I read things like this review of my talk (from [this article](http://www.networkworld.com/article/3182827/cloud-computing/srecon17-brave-new-world-of-site-reliability-engineering.html#tk.twt_nww))

+> Yet this honesty conveys the enticing reality of the work.
+Distributed
+> systems are inherently complex, consisting of myriad components, any
+> combination of which can cause knotty problems, especially at scale.
+Like a
+> good detective, a dedicated SRE follows the facts where they lead, learning
+> along the way.
+The combination of humility, curiosity and bravery makes the
+> work seem as compelling as a good episode of CSI.

+The surprising and delightful thing to me about being honest on this blog is -- a lot of the time people *love it*.
+They're like "I see -- she knows a lot, she's good at what she does, and she's not scared to admit that she doesn't understand everything.
+That makes sense!
+None of us know everything!"

+I feel like I'm pretty lucky to be able to do this.

 ### try to not write anything (too) wrong

 I write a lot of things that are a little bit wrong on this blog.
 I don't edit